Top Rated Crankbait Fishing Lures for Freshwater Lakes: An Expert Guide

 • Depth: 10–16 ft

-• Action: Wide rolling with erratic kick at rod tip twitch
+• Action: Wide rolling with erratic kick on rod tip twitch

 • Buoyancy: Floating

-• Standout Feature: Fat lip design deflects off cover for reaction strikes
+• Standout Feature: Fat lip design deflects off cover for aggressive strikes

-• Case Study: Tournament angler landed 18 bass in 4 hours on rocky points.
+• Case Study: A tournament angler landed 18 bass in 4 hours using this model on rocky points.

 4. Model D: Silent Suspending Crank